Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville-full/RemoteCmds/README.md

 ---
 #### __Part Two:__
 __Controlling a parking access barrier 🚥 Remotely...__
-In this part of the task, 🧑‍🎓 students are encouraged to control the barrier by sending commands remotely from the *Control b.Board* to the *Device b.Board*.
+In this part of the task, 🧑‍🎓 students are encouraged to control the barrier by sending commands remotely from the *Control* to the *Barrier*.

 #### __🧑‍🏫 Teachers:__
 For __Integrity__ task in the frame from __Mission Fake Parking ID__ please follow the same steps for __Confidential__ task, in order to provide the 📳 access point name and password to the 🧑‍🎓 students.